Wolveraptor/Fallen-Discord-Community-Server/Categories and Channels/README.md

         * Voice channel for streamers.
     * V: AFK
         * Voice channel for AFK.
+* C: <----------PVP--------->
+    * T: pvp-chat
+        * Channel Topic: N/A
+        * Used as a text channel for those playing `PVP` in `Pantheon: Rise of the Fallen`. `Pvp-Guest` role does not have access to this channel.
+    * T: pvp-guest-chat
+        * Channel Topic: N/A
+        * Used as a text channel for those playing `PVP` in `Pantheon: Rise of the Fallen`. `Pvp-Guest` role has access to this channel.
+    * V: PVP 1
+        * Voice channel for a `PVP` group. `Pvp-Guest` role does not have access to this channel.
+    * V: PVP 2
+        * Voice channel for a `PVP` group. `Pvp-Guest` role does not have access to this channel.
+    * V: PVP 3
+        * Voice channel for a `PVP` group. `Pvp-Guest` role does not have access to this channel.
+    * V: PVP-Guest 1
+        * Voice channel for a `PVP` group. `Pvp-Guest` role has access to this channel.
 * C: <-----{Private Chambers}----->
     * T: king-thread
         * Channel Topic: N/A